-And so it became an important target for the Allied forces in 1943 and 1944 as they turned the tide of the war in the Pacific and eventually defeated the Japanese invaders in 1945…
+So it was that the town became an important target for the Allied forces in 1943 and 1944.
+Preparing as they were to turn the tide of the war in the Pacific and eventually defeat the Japanese invaders in 1945…

-The majority of Kavieng’s WWII wrecks that are diveable are in and around Kavieng harbor are the remains of WWII aircraft – five Japanese and one Australian.
+The majority of Kavieng’s WWII wrecks that are diveable are in and around the harbor and are the remains of WWII aircraft – five Japanese and one Australian.
 While in neighboring New Hanover there are two large two large Japanese WWII shipwrecks, the Sanko Maru and the Kashi Maru, plus a very intact Type C midget submarine.

-You can also also use the following link to access the detailed location guide the Complete Guide to Diving New Ireland on the link provided – just follow the links at the bottom of each page to take you through all the pages.
+You can also also use the following link to access the detailed location guide the Complete Guide to Diving New Ireland.
+Just follow the links at the bottom of each page to take you through all the pages.
 You will find much more about the diving and dive sites of this remote but very interesting part of Papua New Guinea.